MEET THE TEAM

 Ms. Cerutti’s focus to enable student success at PIMS is as the member of the Student Services Team who can specifically assist you with business office affairs (e.g. bill paying).
 As a P/T Faculty member, you will have classes with Ms. Cerutti and she also may serve as a point of contact for platform technical issues unrelated to specific course content or course issues.
 Additionally, Ms. Cerutti is creatively involved in assisting with marketing efforts and coordinating PIMS social media platforms.

-Fun Fact: Miss Cerutti is obsessed with her 3 cats and her black Dodge Challenger (she has yet to get a speeding ticket… knock on wood)!
+Fun Fact: Ms. Cerutti is obsessed with her 3 cats and her black Dodge Challenger (she has yet to get a speeding ticket… knock on wood)!
 She has watched The Office SO many times that she has lost count and has worked “That’s what she said” into so many conversations that SO many eyes have rolled.
 Her personal claim to fame is that she has never had a cavity, hence due to her obsession with clean teeth, she does not have time to consider such existential ideas as life mantras or mottos.
-Miss Cerutti’s quote to live by are words spoken by the iconic Michael Scott from The Office, he said, “Would I rather be feared or loved?
+Ms. Cerutti’s quote to live by are words spoken by the iconic Michael Scott from The Office, he said, “Would I rather be feared or loved?
 Easy.
 Both.
 I want people to be afraid of how much they love me.”

 Cecilia Obermeier